the-t-in-rtf/fluid-json-schema/docs/schemaLinks.md

 An extension of [`gpii.express.handler`](https://github.com/GPII/gpii-express/blob/master/docs/handler.md) that adds the HTTP headers when the `sendResponse` or `sendError` invoker is called.
 This grade only adds headers, it does not decide what success or failure looks like.
 It is designed to be overlayed with any existing `gpii.express.handler` grade that relies on the standard `sendResponse` and `sendError` functions.

-If you are already customising these in your handler, this grade will likely not work as expected for you.
+If you are already customising these in your handler, you should be careful if you are:

+1. Setting the `Content-Type` or `Link` headers yourself.
+2. Sending a response yourself using the `response` object's `send` method, in which case this grade's invoker will not have a chance to send the headers.

 ### Component Options